 - Uneven seems on battery black casing or openings in battery black casing

 Handling and replacement of any Lithium-ion Polymer battery, including a swollen one, must be done with caution.

 - Do not continue to use the Baby Monitor and for assistance and replacement contact your Distributor for a replacement.

-- Swollen batteries should be returned to Angelcare in an approved shipping container (provide by Angelcare), to comply with transportation regulations or disposed at an approve recycling center.
+- Swollen batteries should be returned to Angelcare in an approved shipping container (provided by Angelcare), to comply with transportation regulations or disposed at an approve recycling centre.

 - Never to try to puncture a battery to reduce the swelling.

 - Place the battery in a plastic bag (Zip-top type) and isolate in a fireproof container i.e., place in sand in a sealed metal bucket or similar in a safe cool place until it can be disposed or returned.